Get healthy and delicious meals on the table all week long with these 10 meal planning tips for busy families.

 The most time consuming part of meal planning is figuring out what will go on your menu.
 I use a combination of cookbooks, recipes I’ve ripped out of magazines, Pinterest, tried and true recipes of my own, and fellow dietitian and food blogger recipes I’ve come across that appeal to me.
 I also base my menu on what’s in season, what ingredients are on sale at the supermarket, and what food I already have on hand.

 If you’re not up to the task of designing your own weekly menu, don’t give up just yet.
 There are a number of meal planning sites and apps you can use to put together a meal plan for you.
 You still have to do the cooking, but you’ll save time thinking about what recipes go on the menu.
-A few to try: Gathered Table, Plan to Eat, and My Menu Pal.
+A couple to try: Plan to Eat and The Six O’Clock Scramble.

 3. …and grocery list.